TokTok/website/README.md

-# website
+# Website

-The new website with something better than Yst (also, change the title)
+The new website with something better than Yst. (also, change the title)

 ## Development